milanaryal/milanaryal.github.io/_posts/2014/2014-12-30-blogging-with-jekyll-and-github-pages.md

 _Note: For the proper setup, don't use `tab` use `space` instead._

-Thanks to Liquid that you can add your desire front matter:
+Thanks to Liquid (Jekyll uses the Liquid templating language to process templates) that you can add your desire front matter:

 {% highlight bash %}
 ---